seezee/WP-FOFT-Loader/readme.md

 This plugin template implements and automates [Zach Leatherman's Cricital FOFT with Data URI](https://www.zachleat.com/web/comprehensive-webfonts/).

+== Acknowledgement ==

+This plugin is based on [KnowTheCode's Starter Plugin](https://github.com/KnowTheCode/starter-plugin), a WordPress plugin boilerplate that emphasizes code quality.

+The boilerplate provides you with a solid foundation to rapidly start your custom plugin development project.
+It's fully compliant with PHPCS and WPCS coding standards.
+It's modular in design.
+Emphasis is given to SOLID principles.
+Validators are built right into the plugin, pre-configured and pre-wired for you to use.

 == Installation ==

 1. Download the plugin via https://github.com/seezee/WP-FOFT-Loader